hrucchetto/bcraapi/README.md

 ## Visualize

-`Visualyzer` class contains the code to build a streamlit application to visualize some tiles with data from the db we created.
+`Visualizer` class contains the code to build a streamlit application to visualize some tiles with data from the db we created.
 You can check a preliminar version [here](https://bcraapi.streamlit.app/).

 ## Contact